Erudika/scoold/README.md

 whenever a user is mentioned.
 To install the application on multiple channels go to the Administration page and click one of the "Add to Slack/Mattermost/Teams" buttons for each channel where you wish to get notifications.
 You can receive notification on up to 10 channels simultaneously.
 Notifications for new posts will go to the channel associated with the space in which the post was created.
-For example, when using Slack, if `para.slack.map_workspaces_to_spaces` is `true`, and a question is created in space "Team1 #general", Scoold will search for webhook registrations matching that team/channel combination and only send a notification there.
+For example, when using Slack, if `scoold.slack.map_workspaces_to_spaces` is `true`, and a question is created in space "Team1 #general", Scoold will search for webhook registrations matching that team/channel combination and only send a notification there.
 Direct message webhooks will be used only if there's no space-matching channel found.

 ## Approving new posts from Slack/Mattermost/Teams

-This works if you have enabled `para.posts_need_approval`.
+This works if you have enabled `scoold.posts_need_approval`.
 When a new question or answer is created by a user with less reputation than the threshold, a notification message will be sent to Slack/Mattermost/Teams, giving you the option to either approve or delete that post.
 The action can only be performed by moderators.